Thursday, June 8, 2017

 La Vega: City of La Vega province, Dominican Republic.

-Cibao: valley in the central region of the Dominican Republic.
+El Cibao: valley in the central region of the Dominican Republic.